daattali/beautiful-jekyll/_posts/2020-03-02-Destiny-2-Weapon-Comparison.md

 ## Conclusion

-So, the question remains, why are the best weapons in Destiny 2 PvP
+So, the question remains, why are the the most popular weapons in Destiny 2 PvP the most popular?

 The top ten, and even top one hundred most used weapons in Destiny 2 PvP all have a reason for being there.
 Whether its because of the weapon's ease of use, like Revoker's Reversal of Fortune, incredible abilities or potential rolls, like with Bygones and Beloved, ease of acquisition, like Spare Rations or Dust Rock Blues, or even because it's just statistically the best like Mindbender's, each one deserves the position it holds.
 If I had to make a list of what factors I would use to definitively rate a weapon, they would be as follows:

 **1. Good Perks**

-This would be perks like Revoker's Reversal of Fortune, Snapshot Sights, Quickdraw, or exotic perks found on exotic weapons; perks that really define the weapon and make it feel strong when you're using it.
+This would be perks like Revoker's Reversal of Fortune, Snapshot Sights, Quickdraw, or some of the perks on the perk comparison graph above; perks that really define the weapon and make it feel strong when you're using it.

 **2. Ease of Use**